 - Slight vaginal bleeding

 At first the uterus will begin to contract and move the baby down the birth canal.
 The cervix will slowly enlarge to a diameter of about 10 centimeters.
 This will allow the baby to pass through and be delivered.
 This process usually takes a while.
-Labor can be quicker if there was an earlier vaginal birth.
+Labor can be quicker if this is not the first child.

 Pain medicine by IV or muscle injection: